Ben Zion Ptashnik

 Ben holds a degree in History from City College of New York and studied Political Science at Goddard College, with postgraduate work in Ecology and Natural Resources Management at Antioch University.

-For over twenty years, Ben served as Board Chair of VPIRG, Vermont´s largest environmental NGO, and later co-founded Vermont Businesses for Social Responsibility (VBSR).
+Earlier in his Vermont career, Ben helped organize within the organic farming, food co-op, and recycling movements, as well as in sustainable economic development.
+For over twenty years, he served as Board Chair of VPIRG, Vermont’s largest environmental NGO, and later co-founded Vermont Businesses for Social Responsibility(VBSR) with Ben and Jerry.

 Ben holds a degree in History from City College of New York and studied Political Science at Goddard College, with postgraduate work in Ecology and Natural Resources Management at Antioch University.